 Anchoring Mounting Hardware for Your Bathroom Mirror

 Choose anchors that can support the weight of the mirror.
 Toggle bolts and molly bolts wedge against the back of the wall and can support the most weight, but if you aren't hanging a heavy mirror, you can use winged plastic anchors or something suitably lightweight.
-The only time you should use conical plastic anchors is when you have to drive a screw into tile.
-Do not use them in drywall alone because they can easily pull out.
+Do not use conical plastic anchors because they can easily pull out.

 How to Hang a Frameless Bathroom Mirror

 Whether you use mounting hardware or adhesive, you have to mark the position of the mirror.
-A vanity mirror should be centered over the vanity, and the amount of wall space above it and below it should be the same.
 Modern Bathroom reminds you that a heavy mirror requires special care, including resting it on the vanity countertop for support if you're using adhesive.
 Before hanging frameless mirrors with adhesive, make sure the wall is free of contaminants that would interfere with adhesion by wiping down the wall with isopropyl alcohol.

 Step 1: Draw Two Vertical Lines for the Sides of the Mirror